-We'll cover the different types of parental controls, like how to block certain websites during school hours or how to block certain outgoing content to prevent kids from unknowingly sharing personal information.
+We'll cover the different types of parental controls that are important to be aware of, as well as different ways you can utilize them like blocking certain websites during school hours or blocking outgoing content to prevent kids from unknowingly sharing personal information.

 Why parental controls are important